mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

 }
 ```

-The following error will occur:
+This error will occur:

 Error: CS0029 - Cannot implicitly convert type 'type' to 'type'

-If we look at the Task object we'll see the following:
+If we look at the Task object:

 ```csharp
 public class Task<TResult> : Task